 Have you ever looked up into the night sky, seen a bright light, and wondered to yourself: “Is that a star or a planet?
 And if it’s a planet, which one is it?”
 If so, wonder no further!
-Everyday Einstein has simple rules to help make you become an expert on the night sky.
+Ask Science has simple rules to help make you become an expert on the night sky.

 Watching the starry sky is one of my favorite pastimes - especially when I'm in the countryside and there's not a ton of pollution blocking the view.
 Some of the most exciting things to watch in the night sky are the other planets in our solar system.
 But how do you know exactly what you're looking at?
 Is that shiny orb a planet?
 A star? a UFO?